unbill/mongoose-xray/README.md

 ```

 If the options have the verbose flag turned on, more metadata will be added to XRay,
-potentially at the expense of performance
+potentially at the expense of performance.
+Verbose information is off by default for performance and security considerations.

 ```js
 const mongoose = require('mongoose');